neutralspace/fe-test-task/readme.md

+**Tic-tac-to game**

+This repo contains front-end part implementation of tic-tac-toe, along with provided back-end code.
+Solution is built using react components + scss for styles + axios for backend.
+I decided to avoid using Redux or other built-in data flow managment patterns in means of simplicity.

+Things that could be done better:
+- Logging of the game history.
+Since there is no way to get player moves in proper order, this information is stored at front-end part and resets every time the page is reloaded.
+Another approach could be using a localStorage, but still there is no obvious way to decide whether logging must be reset (due to two cases - new game can be started or react components can be remounted still having the same game in process).

+Overall app can be started using `npm run start`.

+Original task is below.

 Test assignment for the front-end developer position applicants
 ----
 This repository contains the back-end component for a game of **tic-tac-toe** against the AI.
 Your assignment is to develop the front-end.